 As you let go of possessions or luxuries you don’t really need, you’ll find your finances will open up.
-In fact, our writer Erica Gellerman published an article on ‘How Your Mindset Affects Your Money, and What to Do About It,’ which details how mindset can truly affect how we spend our money.
-With a minimalist lifestyle — our mindset is that we don’t need that unless we genuinely do.
+In fact, our writer Erica Gellerman published an article on "How Your Mindset Affects Your Money, and What to Do About It," which details how mindset can truly affect how we spend our money.
+With a minimalist lifestyle, our mindset is that we don’t need that unless we genuinely do.

-With a minimalist lifestyle — our mindset is that we don’t need that unless we genuinely do.
+With a minimalist lifestyle, our mindset is that we don’t need that unless we genuinely do.

-With a mindset like this, you’ll have more opportunity to contribute more to your retirement fund, have an ample amount of emergency money, and require a smaller mortgage for buying a house or a loan for purchasing a car.
+With a mindset like this, you’ll have the opportunity to contribute more to your retirement fund, have an ample amount of emergency money, and require a smaller mortgage for buying a house or a loan for purchasing a car.
 Not to mention, this lets you live stress-free financially, as you won’t have to worry about paying the bills after any spontaneous purchases over the month.

-Personal Growth Lab’s Jari Roomer also points out that without distractions, you’ll get to be more productive, as the visual stimulus in your work environment can compete for your time, which leaves less mental resources for optimal focus.
+Personal Growth Lab’s Jari Roomer also points out that without distractions, you’ll get to be more productive, as the visual stimuli in your work environment can compete for your time, which leaves less mental resources for optimal focus.